muhammad-arif/terraTrain/README.md

 	t upload toml m1		-> To upload the toml file to manager node 1
 10) download : to download configurations
-	t download toml m1		-> To download the toml file to manager node 1 t download client-bundle		-> To download the client bundle
+	t download toml m1		-> To download the toml file to manager node 1
 Actors:
 1) managers: all the manager node of the MKE cluster.
 		Nicknames: m, mgr, manager, man, woman